SalesforceCommerceCloud/commerce-sdk/packages/generator/README.md

  * APIs.
  */
 ​
-// Import the SDK
+// Import the SDK in TypeScript or newer versions of Node.js import CommerceSdk from "commerce-sdk";
+const { ClientConfig, helpers, Search } = CommerceSdk;

+// Older Node.js versions can instead use:
-import { ClientConfig, helpers, Search } from "commerce-sdk";
+// const { ClientConfig, helpers, Search } = require("./dist");

-// Create a configuration to use when creating API clients const config:ClientConfig = {
+// Create a configuration to use when creating API clients
+// In TypeScript, this can be specified as const config:ClientConfig const config = {
     headers: {
         connection: "close"
     },